Cape Town To Cairo (23 Weeks) Nile Trans

 As we cross into Ethiopia - the roads we travel on are often in mountainous areas, so travel is slow.
 Ethiopia has a lot more visual & indigenous history than any other sub - Saharan country.

-We continue our journey north heading into the Omo Valley.
+We continue our journey north heading to Jinka and the Omo Valley.
 This region is home to some of the most colourful ethnic groups in Ethiopia.
 The friendly Hamar people are noted for their ornate, interesting hairstyles and the Mursi people are famous for the clay lip plates and earlobe decorations.
 An optional day tour will take you into the Omo National Park.

-Note: Our routing for the next few weeks is flexible and will be finalised closer to departure or even during the trip, subject to the current security situation in northern Ethiopia and Sudan.
+Note: Our routing for the next few weeks is flexible and will be finalised closer to departure or even during the trip, subject to the current security situation and permissions for travel in northern Ethiopia.

 We will leave Ethiopia now and cross into Somaliland, visiting the capital Hargeisa, where we’ll mingle with the friendly locals and visit the livestock and central markets.
 On the way towards the coast, we will stop at Laas Geel to see the ancient cave formations which contain numerous important examples of some of the earliest known rock art paintings in the region, colourfully depicting cows, human figures and wild animals.

 Next, we arrive at the coast, and the beautiful beaches around the port town of Berbera on the Gulf of Aden.
-Swimming and snorkelling in the sea here is a fantastic feeling after our many weeks of travel inland.
+Swimming and snorkelling in the sea here can be a fantastic feeling after our many weeks of travel inland.
 The fresh seafood restaurants are also a very welcome change.

-Not far from Djibouti City is our next stop, Lac Assal.
+After we leave Djibouti City, our next stop is, Lac Assal.
 More than 150m below sea level, this is the lowest point in Africa and a dramatic place with white salt beds, dormant volcanoes, black lava rocks and extremely salty emerald waters.
-Another fascinating landscape comes next as we visit Lac Abbe, another salt lake but not nearly so inviting-looking, with thousands of huge limestone chimneys dotting the area, many with vents steaming hot sulphuric gases.
-Two truly incredible natural phenomena that hardly any tourists will ever visit.
+We'll camp here here before crossing back into Ethiopia.

-We leave Djibouti now and cross into Ethiopia again, driving to the town of Lalibela which is known for its eleven 12th & 13th century rock cut churches which are pilgrimage sites for Coptic Christians and are sometimes considered the eighth wonder of the world.
-Our route continues north to Mekele which is the gateway to the Danakil Depression.
-Here, in one the world’s most inhospitable places, of the lowest places on the African continent, locally arranged tours can take you to see the large Giulietti salt lake, and the salt flats with men cutting sat blocks and walking their camels between the mines and the nearest market.
+We leave Djibouti now and cross into Ethiopia again, driving to the town of Semera from where optional 2 night excursions are available to the Danakil Depression.
+Here, in one the world’s most inhospitable places, and of the lowest places on the African continent, locally arranged tours can take you to see the large Giulietti salt lake, and the salt flats with men cutting sat blocks and walking their camels between the mines and the nearest market.
 You’ll also see the Dallol, a huge geothermal field with yellow sulphur lakes, bubbling springs and geysers, and the active Erta Ale Volcano with its bubbling lava explosions.
 This is not a trip for the fainthearted so if you go, make sure to take lots of water, sun protection and protect yourself against the fumes from the volcano.

-Upon reaching Lake Nasser and Wadi Halfa in Northern Sudan, we enter Egypt and board the ferry to Abu Simbel, one of the highlights of the whole trip.
-Here you will notice one of the many cultural changes on this trip - the darker Nubian people lead a more relaxed and less hectic pace of life than their Egyptian countrymen.
-You have the opportunity to visit Abu Simbel temple - the massive stone monuments carved into the rock by the greatest of all pharaohs, Ramses ll.
+After arriving in Cairo, we take a tour with a local Egyptologist guide to the amazing Pyramids and Sphinx at Giza.
+A visit to the Grand Egyptian Musuem will follow (entrance fees paid locally).
+We'll then take an overnight train south to Aswan where you will notice one of the many cultural changes on this trip - the darker Nubian people lead a more relaxed and less hectic pace of life than their Egyptian countrymen.
+You have the opportunity to Philae Temple and Abu Simbel temple - the massive stone monuments carved into the rock by the greatest of all pharaohs, Ramses ll.
 These temples were meticulously dismantled and rebuilt higher up the hillside after Lake Nasser was flooded.
-After spending the night we will travel to the city of Aswan.
-Here, visits to the Philae temple, Nubian museum, an evening boat cruise to a Nubian village and walking through the colourful souk, are great ways to spend your days here.
+Visits to the Nubian museum, an evening boat cruise to a Nubian village and walking through the colourful souk, are great ways to spend your days here.

-We leave Aswan and take an overnight felucca boat cruise to Kom Ombo before arriving into Luxor.
+We leave Aswan and take an overnight felucca boat cruise to Kom Ombo before continuing by bus to Luxor.
 Spending days and nights on a felucca sailboat with their friendly Nubian crews is a wonderfully relaxing way to spend time on the River Nile.

 What's Included